eaasi/user-handbook/source/resources/glossary.rst

   Base
       A base is an :term:`environment` as initially created in EAASI.
-“Base” essentially refers to a starting point for configuration and can thus be highly contextual to a workflow.
-Base environments will generally take up the most storage space in an instance.
+“Base” essentially refers to a starting point for configuration and can thus be highly contextual to a workflow, but it most frequently refers to an Environment where only a baseline operating system has been installed, without additional specific domain- or content-specific software dependencies (saving those specific dependencies for :term:`derivative` Environments).
+Base Environments will generally take up the most storage space in an instance.

   Computer Image
       A system disk image obtained by the user either from a pre-existing (outside of EAASI) virtual machine, or from the hard drive of a physical machine.
 Can nominally be imported into EAASI and used as an :term:`image` resource, but severe limitations discourage the use of Computer Images with EAASI in `v2021-10`.
 See :ref:`import-image`.